uutzinger/SerialUI/README.md

 - `pyudev` on Linux  for USB device notifications
 - `qasync` and `bleak` for bluetooth communication

+In future version we will also need:
+ - `scipy` image decompression
+ - `numba` binary transmission parsing
+ - `cobs` serial data encoding (byte stuffing)
+ - `zlib` and `tamp` for compression

 Installation of PyQt5/6 has its own dependencies.
 If it fails, read the suggested solution in the error messages.
+For example pyOpenGL might be required.

 The main programs are `SerialUI.py` and `BLESerialUI.py`.
 The use files in the `assets` and `helper` folders.